-Like much of north and east Europe, Russia's cuisine is heavily based on meat, and vegetarianism remains a vague concept that not many can grasp.
+Like much of north and east Europe, Russia's cuisine is heavily based on meat.
 But things are changing, and there are more and more people who agree that consuming only grown food is a better option.
-Over the past few years, several vegetarian and vegan restaurants and cafes have opened in Moscow and this trend doesn't seem to be slowing down.
+Over the past few years, many vegetarian and vegan eateries have begun appearing all over Moscow and this trend doesn't seem to be slowing down.

 Here are just a few places where you can grab a fresh, leafy and meat-free meal.

 Probably the oldest vegetarian spot in town, Jagganath is both a restaurant and a well-stocked vegetarian food shop.
 Here you’ll have a wide choice of all sorts of vegetables prepared in creative ways, as well as their tasty soups, salads and even soy shashlik (shish kebabs).
 As you might expect, the atmosphere is very hippy-esque, which relaxes your body and mind from the hustle and bustle of big city life.
-Jagganath has locations all over Moscow and has also spread to St. Petersburg, Sochi, Novosibirsk, Tomsk and Veliky Novgorod.
+Jagganath has locations all over Moscow and has also spread to St. Petersburg.

 That is literally the reincarnation - no pun intended - of the tiny cafe that once served vegetarian Indian food.
-The owners took the open kitchen concept to a whole other level: you can see dishes washed, wood chopped, vegetables cut, the oven fired up, the naan prepared and so on.
+The owners took the open kitchen concept to a whole other level: you can see dishes washed, wood chopped, vegetables cut, the oven fired up, the naan prepared and so on right next to you.
 If you’re not a fan of spicy food don’t worry - everything is adapted to European tastes.
-There’s no set menu and no set prices, but expect to pay 1,000 rubles ($17) for breakfast or lunch, and about 1,800 rubles ($30) for dinner.
+There’s no set menu and no set prices, but visitors normally pay 1,000 rubles ($17) for breakfast or lunch, and about 1,800 rubles ($30) for dinner.